7thLucas/full-app-6a2b9-c8cce-4667/_doc/product-overview.md

 ## What It Is

-Dogdex is a personal dog-spotting companion app — a Pokédex for dogs.
-It lets users photograph dogs they encounter in daily life, automatically identify the breed using AI, tag the GPS location of the sighting, and build a growing personal collection of every dog ever spotted.
-Each entry in the collection can hold personal comments and notes, making every encounter memorable and catalogued.
+Dogdex is a dog-spotting companion app — a Pokédex for dogs, built around a single core loop: **Snap → Share**.
+Users photograph dogs they encounter, instantly identify the breed with AI, tag the GPS location, and share the sighting — adding it to their personal collection and broadcasting the encounter to fellow dog lovers.
+Every entry can hold personal comments and notes.
+The experience is personal (your Dogdex, your collection) and social (share the joy with every dog lover in the world).

 ---